 Christmas tissue paper secured with an elastic band.
 Charge 30p a

 go for children to punch through the paper.
 Replace the tissue

 paper/prize as necessary.'

-Hang a large sheet of hardboard with Rudolf's head painted on
+Hang a large sheet of hardboard with Rudolph's head painted on

 with tinsel-covered hooks on the antlers.
 Make hoops out of bent